48. Straight On, Then Right For The Heretics: INFERNO, Canto IX, Lines 107 - 133

 Three translation issues:

 1. The question of art is intriguing in the passage.
 The word occurs at line 120: che ferro più non chiede verun’ arte (literally, “so that iron much not hotter requests art”).
 Arte is a loaded term, both for Dante and in his day.
 To get close to what it means, we have to scrape off our notions of art as a spinning moment of creative perfection, lofted somewhere above us so that we can wonder at it.
 Yes, Dante would like us to wonder at the beauty and complexity of his poem.
 But his notion of arte includes good ol’ hard work.
 One way to translate the word is “craft” or even “technique.”
 You should have the idea here of artisans, or blacksmiths who beat hot metal into various forms.
-(Might that also be a metaphor for how a great poem is created?)
+(Might the skill of artisan craft be a metaphor for how a great poem is created?)

 2. The tombs’ lids are sospesi (line 121—”suspended”).
 I tied this word to Virgil’s state in Limbo.
 But there might be more to it.
-Is there a way that heretics, even the damned ones, can remain open to the truth?
+Is there a way that the heretics, even the damned ones, can remain open to the truth?
 Keep this notion in mind as we meet the great sinner who will rise up out of his flaming sarcophagus.

-Three interpretation issues:
+Four interpretation issues:

-2. Dante would never have seen the Roman tombs at Arles (in southern France) or at Pola (in modern Croatia).
-He could only have read about them or heard travelers’ tales.
-But in mentioning these places, he’s expanding the geographical footprint of COMEDY to include more of the world beyond Italy.
-(This expanding move will become an important work of the poem going forward.)
-But is he up to more?
-Dante does often cast a narrow eye toward France (although Arles is just barely part of French rule in his day) and he is writing COMEDY about a century after the Albigensian Crusade in Provence.
-Pope Innocent III had ginned that one up in the early 1200s to stamp out the Catharian heresy.
-Perhaps more importantly, there was a legend in Dante’s day that the tombs at Arles held the Christian dead after Charlemagne’s disastrous incursion against Islamic forces on the Iberian peninsula in 778 CE.
-The “martyrs” were said to have been miraculously transported to these tombs.
-Could that historical reference be behind the curious use of the word martìri (“torments” but with a hint of martyrdom) that ends the canto?
+3. And is he up to even more?
+Dante does often cast a narrow eye toward France (although Arles was just barely part of French rule in his day).
+What’s more, he might look askance at Arles since he writes COMEDY about a century after the Albigensian Crusade in Provence.
+Pope Innocent III had ginned that one up in the early 1200s to stamp out the Cathar heresy.
+Is he condemning the old order from France for heresy?
+Or how’s this?
+There was a legend in Dante’s day that the tombs at Arles held the Christian dead from Charlemagne’s disastrous incursion against Islamic forces on the Iberian peninsula in 778 CE.
+The martyrs were said to have been miraculously transported to those very tombs at Arles.
+Could that historical reference be behind the curious use of the word martìri (“torments” but with a hint of martyrdom) that helps end the canto?

 One journaling prompt:

 1. If you’re always turning left in your journey, what does it feel like to turn right?
 When do you need to turn the other way?
 Do you do so willingly?
-Can you even turn the other way without someone’s help?
+Can you turn the other way without someone’s help?